 - Depending on the year, disseminate findings through publications(s), podium or poster presentation at STTI research congress, biennial convention and/or ANCC Magnet Conference.

-- The 2017 grant recipient or proxy must be present at STTI's 44th Biennial Convention in Indianapolis, Indiana, USA, 28 October - 1 November 2017, to accept the award.
+- The 2018 grant recipient or proxy must be present at the ANCC Magnet conference to accept the award.
+Details to be announced.